 Learn more about protecting your fertility

 The birth of a child is a joyous event for many couples, but it’s not always easy to conceive.
 One of the best ways to prevent fertility issues is to learn more about protecting your fertility.
-Our Austin fertility clinic offers some basic tips for each stage of life that can significantly reduce the likelihood that you will face infertility when you are ready to grow your family.
+Our Austin fertility clinic offers some basic tips for each stage of life.
+Tips that can significantly reduce the likelihood that you will face infertility when you are ready to grow your family.

 Protecting your fertility while you are young and single